townmath/cisp400-reader/_sources/list/using.rst

 Limits of Range-based for loops
 -------------------------------
-The :cref:`Range-for loop`, while convenient, has limitations.
+The :lang:`range-for` loop, while convenient, has limitations.

 Any situation in which you do not need or want to visit every element requires a traditional loop: